icclab/cyclops/docs/manage.rst

   end

-Since the *salience* of the rule is lesser than the first rule, it will be applied only when the first rule mentioned in this page is unapplicable.
+Since the *salience* of the rule is lesser than the first rule, it will be applied only when the first rule mentioned in this page is inapplicable.

 You can even control data transmission behavior via rules.
-Say we want to push all generated charge records over to a channel, specically within the Cyclops framework we must push the cdr records to a specific RabbitMQ exchange, it can be achieved via the following rule within *coincdr*.
+Say we want to push all generated charge records over to a channel, specially within the Cyclops framework we must push the cdr records to a specific RabbitMQ exchange, it can be achieved via the following rule within *coincdr*.